Worst-case Harrow-Hassidim-Lloyd algorithm with average-case correct quantum Fourier transform

 \section{Conclusions}

-In this work, we provided another application of the worst-case-to-average-case reduction.
-Using a strengthened Linden-de Wolf’s protocol, we can also run the HHL algorithm for solving linear equations.
+In this work, we identified a strengthened average-case correctness condition for the QFT that is sufficient for running the HHL algorithm in the worst case.
+Using a strengthened Linden-de Wolf’s protocol, we can also run the HHL algorithm for solving linear systems.
 As mentioned in \cite{linden2021average}, it would be interesting to explore more applications of this idea.
-From this research, we feel that many quantum algorithms based on QFT can be implemented using this idea.
+Our results suggest that similar coherence-sensitive average-case conditions may be useful for analyzing other QFT-based quantum algorithms.
 For example, a similar idea to Linden-de Wolf has been used in \cite{van2023quantum} for the task of quantum tomography.